Warfare Incorporated: Reception

 The game was well received by critics, and won multiple awards upon its initial release, including Handheld Computings "Best Product (2003)", PDArcades "Best Strategy Game (2003)", Palm Magazines "Game of the Year (2003)" and Palm Powered Ups "Game of the Year (2004)."

-Reviewing the Tapwave Zodiac version in 2004, GameSpot's Avery Score scored the game 8.3 out of 10.
+Reviewing the Tapwave Zodiac version in 2004, GameSpots Avery Score scored the game 8.3 out of 10.
 He praised the implementation of the controls on the Zodiac, noting that RTS games usually only work on PCs because of the availability of keyboard controls.
 They also praised the multiplayer aspect of the game and the depth of the gameplay.
 They concluded that, "Warfare Incorporated is one of the best games on the Zodiac, and, in fact, it's one of the best mobile representations of the RTS genre to date."

 The 2008 iOS port also received positive reviews, holding an aggregate score of 85% on GameRankings.

 MacLifes Joe Rybicki scored the port 4 out of 5.
 He criticized the graphics and sound as outdated, but praised the variety of gameplay, concluding that "Though it looks, and especially sounds a bit dated, Warfare Incorporated offers a meaty helping of familiar real-time strategy challenge.
-Pocket Gamer's Fraser MacInnes was more impressed, scoring the game 9 out of 10 and giving it a "Gold Award."
+Pocket Gamers Fraser MacInnes was more impressed, scoring the game 9 out of 10 and giving it a "Gold Award."
 He praised the storyline, controls, balanced difficulty and depth, writing "Warfare Incorporated is a benchmark RTS on iPhone and packs plenty of bang for your buck."